Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 What kinds of learning systems can sense an environment effectively, adapt and reconfigure itself to both the needs of a labour market and an individuals's sense of identity and purpose?

+The timing of this moment is fortunate as we (humanity as a whole) are currently beset by a pantheon of “wicked problems.”
+Problems like ecosystem collapse, the accelerating breakdown of social and political coherence, and the event horizon of exponential technology.
+These are “wicked” both because they represent world-historical risk (i.e., they are very important) and because they are strictly insoluble using our current “problem solving” toolkit

 # Ecosystems in Theory vs practice

  a biological metaphor in response to complexity.